koureasstavros/TheLittleBaby/README.md

   - Speed: A larger batch_size allows for more parallelization, generally leading to faster training (fewer updates per epoch).
 However, it also requires more memory.
   - Quality: This is a trade-off.
 Larger batches provide a more accurate and stable gradient estimate, but the noise from smaller batches can act as a regularizer, helping the model find a better minimum and generalize better.

+- **r_dropout**

+  - Values: [0.1 : 0.001]
+  - What it is: A regularization technique where a fraction of neuron activations are randomly set to zero during each training step.
+This prevents the model from becoming too reliant on any single neuron.
+  - Size: Has no impact on the number of parameters in the model.
+  - Speed: Has a negligible impact on training speed and no impact on inference speed (it's disabled during evaluation).
+  - Quality: Crucial for improving model generalization and preventing overfitting.
+By forcing the network to learn redundant representations, it makes the model more robust.
+The value (e.g., 0.1) is the probability of a neuron being dropped.

-- **lr**
+- **r_learn**

   - Values: [0.1 : 0.0001]
   - What it is: Controls how much the model's weights are adjusted with respect to the loss gradient.
 It determines the step size at each iteration.
   - Size: Has no impact on the number of parameters in the model.
   - Speed: Affects the speed of convergence.
-A higher lr might converge faster, but risks overshooting the optimal weights.
-A lower lr is more stable but can be very slow to converge.
+A higher learning rate might converge faster, but risks overshooting the optimal weights.
+A lower earning rate is more stable but can be very slow to converge.
   - Quality: This is one of the most critical parameters.
 If it's too high, the training can become unstable and diverge.
 If it's too low, the model may get stuck in a suboptimal solution or take too long to train.
 The AdamW optimizer helps adapt the learning rate, but the initial value is still very important.

+- **s_warmup**
+  - Values: [none, auto, 1 : 0.0001]
+  - What it is: Controls how much the model's steps are contributing to the training weights based on proportional learning rate.
+  - Size: Has no impact on the number of parameters in the model.
+  - Speed: Affects the speed of convergence based on proportional learning rate.
+  - Quality: This is one of the most critical parameters.
+If it's too high, the optimizer will process high number of steps until it reaches the full learning rate.
+If it's too low, the optimizer will process a few number of steps until it reaches the full learning rate.

 ## 📐 Formulas